At Michelin, corporate governance is a robust process focused on long-term responsibility.

 - The Limited Partners or Shareholders, who provice capital, elect the members of the Supervisory Board and the Managing Partners and approve the financial statements presented by Management.
 Their liability is limited to the amount of their investment.
 All Michelin shares are registered, which enables the Group to better understand the expectations of its shareholders, who receive a return on their investment in the form of a dividend.

 - The General Partners have unlimited personal liability for the partnership’s debts.
 They can be relieved of this liability only by decision of the shareholders in Extraordinary Meeting.

 - The General Partners may be shareholders, but may not take part in any votes to elect Supervisory Board members or appoint Statutory Auditors.

 - The General Partners receive a share of the Company’s profits in accordance with its bylaws, subject to shareholder approval at the Annual Shareholders Meeting.

-Since May 11, 2012, Michelin has had two General Partners: Jean-Dominique Senard, Chief Executive Officer, and Société Auxiliaire de Gestion (SAGES), Non-Managing General Partner.
+Since May 18, 2018, Michelin has had three General Partners: Jean-Dominique Senard, Chief Executive Officer, Florent Menegaux, Managing Partner and Société Auxiliaire de Gestion (SAGES), Non-Managing General Partner.

-As a General Partner, the Chief Executive Officer has unlimited personal liability for Michelin’s debts.
+As General Partners, the Chief Executive Officer and General Managing Partner have unlimited personal liability for Michelin’s debts.
 This offers shareholders a rarely found level of assurance that the Group is run in their medium- to long-term interests, particularly during times of volatile markets or economic crisis.
-It also means that the Chief Executive Officer is especially vigilant in relation to the management of corporate risks.
+It also means that the Chief Executive Officer and General Managing Partner are especially vigilant in relation to the management of corporate risks.

-In line with this system based on long-term responsibility, the Chief Executive Officer may not relinquish his status as General Partner without the prior approval of an Extraordinary Shareholders Meeting.
+In line with this system based on long-term responsibility, the Chief Executive Officer and General Managing Partner may not relinquish their status as General Partners without the prior approval of an Extraordinary Shareholders Meeting.